osrf/gazebo_tutorials/guided_a/tutorial5.md

 been accepted](https://github.com/osrf/gazebo/pulls?q=is%3Apr+is%3Amerged)
 in the past so you get an idea of how the process works.

-You can create a pull request for Gazebo on this link:
+You can create a pull request for Gazebo-classic on this link:

 [https://github.com/osrf/gazebo/pulls/new](https://github.com/osrf/gazebo/pulls/new)